mulias/dmenu_tools/README.md

-dmenu_tools
+﻿dmenu_tools
 ===========

-A collection of small scripts using [dmenu](), a simple menu building tool.
+A collection of small scripts using [dmenu](http://tools.suckless.org/dmenu/), a simple menu building tool.
-The default functionality of dmenu is dmenu_run, which lets the user select and launch rograms that are in the path.
+The default functionality of dmenu is dmenu_run, which lets the user select and launch programs that are in the path.

-In most cases, a dmenu script takes the output of a command, formats this output as a newline seperated list, pipes the list into dmenu, has the user select a list item, then runs a command on the list item.
+In most cases, a dmenu script takes the output of a command, formats this output as a newline separated list, pipes the list into dmenu, has the user select a list item, then runs a command on the selected item.
 Dmenu is a convenient intermediary step for a user to select what they want to operate on.

-I have absolutly no idea what I'm doing with bash, but all of these scripts run on my system.
+I have absolutely no idea what I'm doing with bash, but all of these scripts run on my system.
 I can't promise anything more than that.

 Notes
 -----